Creating and Publishing a Listing

 See SHOW ORGANIZATION ACCOUNTS for details.

 2. Create a private listing for the consumer.
-See Creating a Private Listing.
+See Share data or apps with specific consumers using a private listing.
 Save the listing as a draft.

 3. After the VPS consumer contacts you, update the listing to add the organization account(s) requested by the VPS consumer.

-For the steps that VPS consumers must follow to allow you to share private listings, see Allow Providers to Share Private Listings into Your VPS.
+For the steps that VPS consumers must follow to allow you to share private listings, refer to Allow providers to share private listings into your VPS.